trinodb/trino-admin/docs/trino-admin-commands.rst

     trino-admin server start

-This command starts the Presto servers on the cluster.
+This command starts the Trino servers on the cluster.
 A status check is performed on the entire cluster and is reported at the end.

 Example